-As with so many other great men and women of the Bible, and throughout history, it seems to be a pattern that they will experience hardships and setbacks that cause their dreams to fade over time.
-David was anointed to be the next king, but he spent over a decade in obscurity hiding from Saul until God had prepared his character for the position.
-Moses spent 40 years in the wilderness alone before he was ready for the job to deliver Israel from Egypt.
-Abraham was promised a child, only to wait 25 years, wondering how it could even be possible by the time Isaac was born.
+As with so many other great men and women of the Bible and throughout history, it seems to be a pattern that they will experience hardships and setbacks that cause their dreams to fade over time.
+David was anointed to be the next king but would spend over a decade in obscurity hiding from Saul until God had prepared his character for the position.
+Moses would spend 40 years in the wilderness alone before he was ready for the job to deliver Israel from Egypt.
+Abraham was promised a child, only to wait 25 years wondering how it could even be possible by the time Isaac was born.

-When we encounter painful setbacks and hardships that overshadow our dreams and cause us to lose hope of them ever becoming reality, we need to consider Psalm 105:19.
+When we encounter painful setbacks and hardships that seem to fly in the face of all we believe and overshadow our dreams, causing us to lose hope of them ever becoming reality, we need to consider Psalm 105:19.

 “Until the time came to fulfill his dreams the Lord tested Joseph’s character.”